 Open Rufus, select your USB, change Boot Selection to FreeDOS, and File System to FAT32.
 Finally, click Start.
 Once your drive is ready.
 Copy the downloaded content to it.

-If you can see the content of your USB execute the second command, but if you are not seeing the contents, execute the first command prior to executing the second.
+If you can see the contents of your USB, execute the second command, but if you do not see the contents, execute the first command prior to executing the second.

 dir